The Dallas Cowboys have entered Week 2 with a defensive backfield that looks far different than what was originally planned.

 Reddy or Not

-Reddy Stewart is no stranger to adversity.
+Reddy Steward is no stranger to adversity.
 The undrafted player out of Troy carved his way onto the Cowboys’ roster with physicality, smart play recognition, and the ability to compete on the inside and outside.

 The Giants’ wide receiver corps may not be headlined by superstars, but players like Jalin Hyatt and Wan’Dale Robinson can stretch defenses vertically.